KStocky/ShaderTestFramework/docs/InstallationGuide.md

 add_stf_with_catch2(MyTestTarget)
 ```

+[ShaderTestFrameworkExamples](https://github.com/KStocky/ShaderTestFrameworkExamples) is a repository that demonstrates how to set up a cmake project that makes use of `ShaderTestFramework`.
+It also has a github workflow to demonstrate how to run your tests on github actions.

 ## Installing Shader Test Framework from git repository

-Assuming you have enough rights, you can just
-install it to the default location, like so:
+Assuming you have enough permissions, you can download and build it like so:
 ```
 $ git clone https://github.com/KStocky/ShaderTestFramework
 $ cd ShaderTestFramework
-$ cmake --workflow --preset FullDev
+$ cmake --workflow --preset VS2022Build
 ```

-This will build everything, including tests and examples.
+This will create a Visual Studio 2022 solution, and then build everything, including tests and examples.
 It will produce a static library called ShaderTestFramework in `ShaderTestFramework\build\src\ShaderTestFramework\Debug`.
-If you want a release build run `cmake --build --preset FullDevRelease`.
+If you want a release build you could create a new build preset for a release build.
+STF's [CMake Presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) can be found in [CMakePresets.json](../CMakePresets.json)
-You can also generate a project that just contains the library and tests (omitting examples) with `cmake --workflow --preset SlimDev`.
-More [CMake Presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) that are defined by STF can be found in [CMakePresets.json](../CMakePresets.json)
 And feel free to create your own local `CMakeUserPresets.json` to improve your workflow.

 From here you can link ShaderTestFramework to your project and add `ShaderTestFramework\src\ShaderTestFramework\Public` to your include paths.

+## Building with Ninja

+In the previous section we mentioned that you can use `$ cmake --workflow --preset VS2022Build` to create a Visual Studion 2022 solution to build the project.
+However, STF can also be built using Ninja.
+The main benefit to using Ninja as opposed to Visual Studio 2022 to bulid is speed.
+Full project compilations are 10x faster with Ninja in comparison to VS2022.
+There are two ways to build with Ninja rather than with a VS sln.

+1. You can make use of Visual Studio's CMake integration by simply opening the root folder in Visual Studio 2022.
+[CMake Projects in Visual Studio](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170)

+2. Run CMake commands from an x64 Native Tools command line.
+This might be preferred if you would rather not have to use Visual Studio.

+### Building with Ninja from the Command Line

+It is not enough to just run `cmake --workflow --preset NinjaBuild` from the command line unfortunately.
+Prior to running this command, you must set up the developer environment in your command prompt.
+To do this open the `x64 Native Tools Command Prompt for VS 2022`.
+A simple search in the windows search bar should find it.
+Then navigate `cd` to the project root.
+At this point running `cmake --workflow --preset NinjaBuild` will create a Ninja project and build.